 At one point, a fellow guide radioed Alice to tell her a leopard was stuck in a tree because two lions were mating beneath it.
 Her excitement was palpable.
 I wanted the day to be over.
 I was exhausted, sunburned, cowering under a windbreaker to protect my inflamed skin.
 We were basically in Tanzania at that point, but Alice pointed the car in the direction of the pinned leopard and refused to let me wimp out on the experience.
 It took about 45 minutes to get there, and by the time we did, I couldn’t wait to see it; her excitement had spilled over onto me.
 It was something to behold: a pissed-off leopard, wrapped around a branch, eyeing a couple of lions who, perhaps maliciously, refused to stop screwing long enough to let the treed cat come down.
 And yes, here I did stop to think about how long it had been since people would come here to shoot these things.
 How distant and wrong that felt, even from the front seat of a Land Cruiser, even while wearing khaki.

-I can tell you this, now: It is possible to go on safari, in 2016, and not feel like you’re play-acting a hunt.
+I can tell you this, now: It is possible to go on safari and not feel like you’re play-acting a hunt.
 It’s possible here, especially, at Angama, driving around with a guide like Alice.
 In the Mara, you see the animals on their terms, not yours.
 You are welcomed—karibu—not just by Angama, but by the Masai.
 You are their guest.
 It’s their land.
 Still.